 Surfaces also participate in culling of invisible parts of the object when the object is hidden behind other objects.
 Moreover, surfaces are used to calculate collision detection with physically simulated objects.

 Nodes share common options for their surfaces.
 Each surface can be enabled or disabled for rendering, as needed.
 Surfaces cannot be added, deleted, or otherwise altered in UnigineEditor.
 The reason is that surfaces are formed during the object creation in an external 3D editor.
 To change them, you should re-import the object.

 Physical Simulation of Objects#

 - Read-only base materials created by programmers and stored in *.basemat files.
-A Unigine-based project includes a set of default base materials.
+A UNIGINE-based project includes a set of default base materials.

-- Editable user materials inherited from the base materials or from the other user materials and stored in *.mat files.
+- Editable user materials inherited from the base materials or from other user materials and stored in *.mat files.
 Such materials are created by 3D artists and override properties of parent materials.